You are here

 - is subsidised on the Pharmaceutical Benefits Scheme (PBS) for treatment of type 2 diabetes when certain conditions are met

-- is being prescribed ‘off-label’ on a private prescription by medical practitioners to treat conditions other than those approved by the TGA.
+- is being prescribed ‘off-label’ by medical practitioners to treat conditions other than those approved by the TGA.

 You can read more about Ozempic in the Consumer Medicine Information.